 No child will be released from camp without written and signed consent by a custodial parent or legal guardian.

 Clothing should be casual, comfortable, and in good taste.
 Please no belly shirts or short shorts.
 Shoes should be worn at all times.
-(Please note that there is a recreation rotation where students will be outdoors so dress accordingly.)

-Breakfast lunch and an afternoon snack are provided.
+Grab and go breakfast, lunch and an afternoon snack are provided.
 Campers may wish to bring a limited amount of cash to spend in the bookstore, Starbucks and at the vending machines.

 Understanding a parents desire to stay in touch with their student, cell phones are allowed but may not be used during academic sessions or recreation.
 Students may use their phones at lunch and immediately after camp.